 The church opposite the Louvre has an oriental Nativity scene for Christmas 2015.

-This is certainly our favourite Nativity scene in all of Paris.
+This is undoubtedly our favourite Nativity scene in all of Paris.
 The church welcomes a Provençal crib in one of its chapels.
-Magnificently decorated, it combines biblical characters (Mary, Joseph, the donkey and the ox, the three Wise Men) with typical Provençal village characters (the town crier, the poacher, the old man and woman: Grasset and Grasseto, the washerwoman, etc…).
+Magnificently decorated, it combines biblical characters (Mary, Joseph, the donkey and the ox, the three Wise Men) with typical Provençal village characters (the town crier, the poacher, the old man and woman: Grasset and Grasseto, the washerwoman, etc.…).
 Find out more about the Nativity Scene in Saint-François-Xavier Church.